Description And Comments

-I would bring pillows or towels to sit on during Fantasmic!
-We were sitting on those benches from 6 p.m. for the 7:30 p.m. show, and boy, did our rears hurt by the end!
+Bring pillows or towels to sit on.
+We were sitting on those benches from 6 p.m. for the 7:30 show, and boy, did our rears hurt by the end!

-Rain and wind conditions sometimes cause Fantasmic! to be cancelled.
-Unfortunately, Disney officials usually do not make a final decision about whether to proceed or cancel until just before showtime.
-We have seen guests wait stoically for over an hour with no assurance that their patience and sacrifice would be rewarded.
-We don't recommend arriving more than a 20 minutes before showtime on rainy or especially windy nights.
-On nights like these, pursue your own agenda until 10 minutes or so before showtime and then head to the stadium to see what happens.
+Rainy and windy conditions sometimes cause Fantasmic! to be cancelled.
+Unfortunately, Disney officials usually don’t make a final decision about whether to proceed or cancel until just before showtime.
+We’ve seen guests wait stoically for over an hour with no assurance that their patience and sacrifice will be rewarded.
+We don’t recommend arriving more than 20 minutes before showtime on rainy or especially windy nights.
+On nights like these, pursue your own agenda until 10 minutes or so before showtime, then head to the stadium to see what happens.

 A Franklin, Tennessee, family of five describes what you might be in for on a rainy night and offers Disney a suggestion:

-The week we were there, it rained every afternoon for several hours--and the Fantasmic! audience had to sit in the rain for 60-90 minutes until Disney figured out whether they would do the show.
-(Most times, it was cancelled--so they got soaked for nothing.)
-With Fastpass system, this wait would be unnecessary--just have guests go to kiosks at their convenience during the day, put in their pass, and get a "reservation" for Fantasmic!
-Then the guests could enjoy the park or choose to stay dry until 15-20 minutes before showtime, giving Disney time to make announcements about the show's status.
+The week we were there, it rained every afternoon for several hours, and the Fantasmic! audience had to sit in the rain for 60–90 minutes until Disney figured out whether they would do the show.
+(Most times, it was cancelled—so they got soaked for nothing.)
+With Fastpass, this wait would be unnecessary— just have guests go to kiosks at their convenience during the day, put in their pass, and get a “reservation” for Fantasmic!
+Then the guests could enjoy the park or choose to stay dry until 15–20 minutes before showtime, giving Disney time to make announcements about the show’s status.